-APPLICANT MEMBERSHIP SCREENING
+MEMBERSHIP APPLICANT BACKGROUND SCREENING

-AAU members (coaches, event organizers, volunteers, and staff) must consent to, and pass, a formal applicant screening process before becoming a member of the AAU.
+AAU adult members interacting with youth (coaches, event organizers, volunteers, and staff) must consent to, and pass, a formal applicant screening process before becoming a member of the AAU.
+The comprehensive background screen has been enhanced for the 2024 membership year.